xpdota/guide-scratch/sage/Advanced.md

 The cycle repeats every 6 minutes.

-If you do not have 1 minute buffs, then you have more freedom to use Phlegma for movement.
+If you do not have 1-minute buffs, then you have more freedom to use Phlegma for movement.
 As long as you're still getting the correct number of uses in two-minute windows, and you aren't overcapping, you have more freedom over the uses that would have otherwise been in the one-minute windows.